aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 This proposal will make this kind of dependency no longer possible.

-## 5. Changing the entire implementation for a core module.
+## 5. Changing the entire implementation for a core module

 This will no longer be allowed.
 The old module will have to be deprecated, a new one created, and the old one will only be removed in the next major version bump.